BilgiPasa/2DPlatformerMovement/README.md

 # 2DPlatformerMovement

-2D Platformer Movement system that I made in Unity
+This is a 2D Platformer Movement system that I made in Unity.

+I wrote the code of the project. **I did not do** "vibe coding".

+The itch.io link of the project: https://bilgipasa.itch.io/2dplatformermovement